Why do I need to know how to convert grams to ounces?

 Most American recipes (using the standard/imperial system) will state dry ingredients in cups/tablespoons/etc. instead of ounces.
 Remember this when you’re measuring your ingredients!

-To convert grams to ounces you simply need to remember that the rules are pretty simple, as 1 gram = 0.035274 oz.
+To successfully perform a grams to ounces conversion, you simply need to remember that the rules are pretty simple, as 1 gram = 0.035274 oz.

 Let’s imagine you have a fantastic cake recipe that calls for 100 grams of butter.
 You need to convert 100 grams to ounces because your scale measures in ounces.